 The College has adopted an internal grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 504 and/or the ADA.
-Any person who believes she/he has been subjected to discrimination on the basis of disability, including disagreements regarding requested accommodations, may file a grievance with Deb Prolo, 176 Wikiup Drive Suite D Santa Rosa Ca. 95403 (707) 545-8490, dprolo@lytlesrebc.edu Grievances must be in writing, containing the name and address of the person filing it, state the problem or action alleged to be discriminatory, and the remedy or relief sought.
+Any person who believes she/he has been subjected to discrimination based on disability, including disagreements regarding requested accommodations, may file a grievance with Deb Prolo, 176 Wikiup Drive Suite D Santa Rosa CA 95403 (707) 545-8490, dprolo@lytlesrebc.edu.
+Grievances must be in writing, containing the name and address of the person filing it, state the problem or action alleged to be discriminatory, and the remedy or relief sought.